Skip to content

 HTTP Operations with ard/http

-The http module provides:
+The module includes:

 • HTTP methods (GET, POST, PUT, DELETE, PATCH, OPTIONS)

-• Response structures for handling HTTP responses
+• Response structures for handling responses

-• HTTP client functionality for making outbound requests
+• HTTP client functionality for outbound requests

-• HTTP server functionality for handling inbound requests
+• HTTP server functionality for route handlers

 use ard/http